bvn13/obsidian-daily-named-folder/README.md

 3. `Daily folders location`  - the root directory for new daily folders. **Does not support nesting currently**

 4. `Template file location` - the path to the markdown file to use as template.
 Supports Moment.js variables.
+Can be disabled with a toggle switch.
+If disabled, an empty file will be created instead.

 ### Example use case